aalborgunilib/check_primo/README.md

 # check_primo
-Nagios (and compatibles) plugin to check and monitor the response time of searches performed in the ExLibris Primo library discovery system
+Nagios (and compatibles) plugin to check and monitor the response time of searches performed in the ExLibris Primo library discovery system.

 ## About
 Using the [brief search](https://developers.exlibrisgroup.com/primo/apis/webservices/xservices/search/briefsearch) API endpoint of ExLibris Primo this Nagios compatible plugin can be used as a check and monitoring tool for the search performance.